 The net book value of our maturing inventories of whisky and rum and the casks in which they are held.

-The 22% improvement in the ratio is driven by both an increase in our EBITDA together with a reduction in our net debt as a result of additional income from the disposal of Cutty Sark and Glenturret brands during the year.
+The 13% reduction in the ratio is driven by a partial decrease in our EBITDA offset with a reduction in our net debt.